alexakreizinger/ps2hackswiki/docs/software/internal-hdd-guide.md

     While hardware modification is not necessary for this guide, it is recommended for one minor upgrade to allow SATA (which are larger and more modern than IDE) hard drives to be used.
 This modification is *only* performed on the internet adapter (not the PS2 itself) and is fairly straightforward.

-This guide will cover how to format and partition a hard drive with a Free McBoot card, install game backups to the drive directly from PC, install a homebrew app (such as OPL if it is not already installed), and download game artwork to display in OPL.
+This guide will cover how to properly format and partition a hard drive, install game backups to the drive directly from PC, install a homebrew app (such as OPL if it is not already installed), and download game artwork to display in OPL.

 Optionally, it is also possible to install the software exploit directly onto the hard drive (albeit with slightly slower boot time) to always boot into it without a memory card if desired.
 This exploit is called Free HDBoot and should only be done after formatting the hard drive.

-## Alternatives

-The aim of this guide is to provide a single path of straightforward instructions for setting up the internal hard drive method and version of OPL that is well supported, documented, and compatible with the highest number of games.
-There are some alternative methods for advanced users that have some trade-offs, but to avoid complicating the path of this guide they are instead covered on the [HDD alternatives page](../create-drive-partitions/).

 ## Credits

-This guide was written with a few key sources and guides either strictly followed but with the addition of images or otherwise serving as reference with some modifications to remove usage of obsolete software or simplify existing methods.
+This guide was written with a few key sources, but the following guides were most heavily referenced for instructions and general structure.

 - [Blaine Locklair's The ULTIMATE Guide To Play PS2 Games From A HDD](https://www.youtube.com/watch?v=C02j3wTuJag)
 - [Fin9ersMcGee's [Tutorial] The Great PS2 AIO Guide](https://www.psx-place.com/threads/tutorial-the-great-ps2-aio-guide.30219/)